 Given that the understanding and implementation of local SEO is still at a very rudimentary level, there is a wealth of opportunity for businesses who capitalise on this market early on.
 Claiming your Google my business listing is a great starting.
 For local SEO however, it is just that — a starting point.

 We’re not going to Delve into the process of local SEO in this article, however, here are a few areas to get you started:

 Perhaps the most common mistake we see with B2B businesses is they fail to explain things in a way which is going to be easy for visitors and prospective clients to understand.
 Just because you are the expert in your field doesn’t mean everyone visiting your website is going to be.
 In fact, in most cases, when businesses are searching for services it is because there is a lack of understanding within their own business.

 When it comes to creating landing pages for B2B businesses, there is a very simple structure that should be followed.

 Use case studies and real results to bolster your case for prospective clients visiting your website.
 Not only does this establish trust, but it also provides a real-world example of how your product or services can enrich their business.
 Not everyone understands the jargon associated with your industry, but everyone understands tangible results.

 The most common thing that we have found in auditing websites from all Industries and niches, is that no two websites at the same.
-It seems like a cliché, but every business that we have dealt with faces vastly different challenges for improving this search engine visibility.
-Working with an established SEO Agency with an emphasis on conversion optimisation can help your business to identify opportunities for organic growth and ways to capitalise on existing traffic sources.
+It seems like a cliché, but every business that our Perth SEO team has dealt with faces vastly different challenges for improving this search engine visibility.
+Working with a with an emphasis on conversion optimisation can help your business to identify opportunities for organic growth and ways to capitalise on existing traffic sources.